 This financial report is designed to provide a general overview of the Authority's finances for those with an interest in its finances.
-Questions concerning any of the information in this report or request for additional financial information should be addressed to the Secretary-Treasurer, Portage Area Regional Transportation Authority, 2000 Summit Rd., Kent, OH 44240.
+Questions concerning any of the information in this report or request for additional financial information should be addressed to the Controller, Portage Area Regional Transportation Authority, 2000 Summit Rd., Kent, OH 44240.

-PORTAGE AREA REGIONAL TRANSPORTATION AUTHORITY STATEMENT OF NET ASSETS DECEMBER 31, 2007
+PORTAGE AREA REGIONAL TRANSPORTATION AUTHORITY STATEMENT OF NET ASSETS DECEMBER 31, 2008 (With comparative totals for December 31, 2007)